crowdwave/checkpoint401/README.md

 * Checkpoint 401 is written in Typescript and runs on Deno.
 * Checkpoint 401 aims for simplicity and minimalism - it is easy to understand.
 * Checkpoint 401 requires that you provide a routes.json file to define methods/URL patterns and an endpoint function to run when a request matches.
+* You write the endpoint functions in TypeScript.
-* The endpoint functions are written in TypeScript, must adhere to a specific signature and can return only true or false to allow or deny requests.
+* Your endpoint functions must adhere to a specific signature and can return only true or false to allow or deny requests.
 * You can provide additional TypeScript files beyond the endpoint functions for additional logic.
 * That is the entirety of Checkpoint 401.